EesunMoon/Computer_Vision/README.md

 # Computer_Vision
 ## Overview
 This repository contains the weekly topics and assignments for the Computer Vision course.
-The course covers fundamental concepts in image processing, machine learning, and recognition techniques.

 ## Topic
 | #  | Concept                               | Assignment                                                                                                                |